masauso-lungu/mpa-mlf/README.md

-# mpa-mlf
+# MPA-MLF

-This repo contains files for computer exercises from the course machine learning fundamentals.
+This repository contains lab tasks for course *Machine learning fundamentals* *MLA-MLF*, taught at Brno University on Technology (BUT), Czech Republic

+**Note: the lab files are continuously updated according to the schedule of MPA-MLF course**

+## Lab list

+1. Python basics